Nishadayalan/19CS404-DBMS-Lab-Manual/Experiment5_Subqueries_Views/README.md

 # Experiment 5: Subqueries and Views

 ## AIM
-To study and implement subqueries and views.
+To study and implement subqueries and viewS.

 ## THEORY